 AI solutions are complex, dependent not only on the constituent code, but also on the training data, clinical setting, and user interaction.
 They are often situated in a complex clinical pathway or are being introduced in new clinical pathways altogether (for example, into new telemedical pathways or part of the addition of new triage tools).
 Therefore, for AI tools, safety and performance can be highly context dependent.
 The description of use case has a substantial role both to inform end users where the tool can safely and appropriately be utilized, and for regulated tools (the statement of intended use), to allow regulators to assess if the evidence of the analytical and clinical validation steps taken are appropriate and sufficient for the use case intended.

 When developing an AI-health related tool, it is important for stakeholders to consider and describe the use case of the tool.
-This consideration should cover the setting (geography, type of care facility), the population (ethnicity, gender, age, disease type, disease severity, co-morbidities) the intended user (health care provider or patient facing), and the clinical situation for which it is intended.
+This consideration should cover the setting (geography, type of care facility), the population (ethnicity, race, gender, age, disease type, disease severity, co-morbidities) the intended user (health care provider or patient facing), and the clinical situation for which it is intended.
 This is a particularly important consideration for AI tools, unlike other health interventions and tests, AI-based tools are highly sensitive to the characteristics of the data they were trained upon and are prone to failure in unseen data types (such as a new disease feature or population type previous unencountered).
 Developers should also provide a clear clinical and scientific explanation of the tools’ intended performance.

-For some intended use cases there may be clear reasons why analytical performance of the tool would differ in different settings (for example a symptom checker may perform differently in areas with different disease epidemiology to the data on which it was trained).
+Standardized reporting templates common to all stakeholders can help to more effectively communicate the intended use For some intended use cases there may be clear reasons why analytical performance of the tool would differ in different settings (for example a symptom checker may perform differently in areas with different disease epidemiology to the data on which it was trained).
 If this is the case, systematic known differences in performance should be included in the intended use statement.
 For other intended use cases, there may be emerging evidence that the tool under consideration, or other very similar tools, have been shown to have similar analytical performance in a wider setting than those in which they were initially developed and validated (for example retinal tools have been shown to have a similar performance in different populations).
 Understanding of the generalizability of similar tools may be considered when providing a statement of the intended use or description of the use case.

 As part of the risk management process, regulators may wish to request evidence that developers have considered if there are situations in which a tool should not be used (for example if there is insufficient training data for a particular patient group, or absence of validation in a particular setting), or if there are potential risks from use outside of intended settings.